 Mr. Cox has for 40 years specialized in representing entities and individuals affected by business failure and bankruptcy, primarily creditors and investors and owners of failed or distressed businesses.

-Over the last 40 years, Mr. Cox has acted as lead counsel to creditors and debtors and Creditors' Committees in over a dozen cases reported in the Bankruptcy Reporter and the Federal Reporter, including two matters in the United States Supreme Court.
-He has been AV-rated for 30 years by Martindale-Hubbell, and he has been selected as an Oregon SuperLawyer in the field of Business Bankruptcy since 2014.
-He was in the initial group of attorneys selected in 1988 by the Texas Board of Legal Specialization as an expert in the field of Business Bankruptcy Law.
+Over the last 40 years, Mr. Cox has acted as lead counsel to creditors and debtors and Creditors' Committees in over a dozen cases that have been reported in the Bankruptcy Reporter and the Federal Reporter, including two matters in the United States Supreme Court.
+He has been AV-rated for over 30 years by Martindale-Hubbell, and he has been selected as an Oregon SuperLawyer every year in the field of Business Bankruptcy since 2014.
+He was in the initial group of attorneys in 1988 that were certified by the Texas Board of Legal Specialization as expert in the field of Business Bankruptcy Law.
 He has obtained confirmation of over 15 reorganization plans for Chapter 11 Debtors, including a law firm, a warehouse company, an insurance brokerage, a restaurant chain, a rancher (reported at In Re Schoeneberg, 56 BR 963 (1993)), a real estate development company, and others.
 He has also represented creditors and debtors in adversary matters and appellate cases at every level of the federal system, (including In Re Norris, 70 F.3d 27 (5th Cir.
 1995), and In Re Greenway, 71 F.3d 1177 (5th Cir 1996), cert denied).

 Mr. Cox is a member of the Executive Committee of the Oregon State Bar Debtor-Creditor Section, a member of the Board of Directors of the Federal Bar Association for the District of Oregon, and a Mentor in the Oregon State Bar Mentor program.